rakugoteam/Godot-Icons-Fonts/README.md

 ## What problems it solves:

-- You only needs this addon - as you don't have:
+### You only needs this addon - as you don't have:
 1. to go online find font
 1. then find icon
 1. check icon licence - and maybe you need to search for another
 1. finally download it

-- Better alterative to Godot's build emojis as:
+### Better alterative to Godot's build emojis as
 - to use them you need to find unicode online
 - they don't work on some platforms for example Web
 - they are outdated

 ## Included